Hamster cage: Housing multiple hamsters

 Since hamsters are solitary animals, they can exhibit aggressive behavior when housed with other hamsters.
 If hamsters who live together are not compatible, they can seriously injure or kill one another.
-Therefore, it is recommended for most species of hamsters to live in independent cages.
-The Syrian hamster and Chinese hamster are particularly known for their unsocial behaviors, and is it recommended that they be live on their own.
-Dwarf hamsters have a higher chance of safely living in groups under the right conditions.
+Therefore, it is recommended for most species of hamsters to live in separate cages.
+The Syrian hamster and Chinese hamster are particularly known for their unsocial behaviors, and must be housed singly.
+Dwarf hamsters have a greater chance of safely living in groups under the right conditions.

-Some hamsters can be housed together if certain precautions are taken.
-Because hamsters use odors to communicate, it may be easier for hamsters to live harmoniously if they are introduced to each other at birth.
-Increasing the number of feeding areas for hamsters can prevent them from becoming territorial and fighting over food.
-Keeping only same gendered hamsters together can also prevent aggression.
-Even when these precautions are taken, it is important to monitor hamster behavior in group settings so that they can be separated if necessary.
+In some cases, two or three dwarf hamsters may be housed together if they are of the same sex and come from the same litter.
+Having multiple feeding areas and hides, as well as a very large cage may prevent aggression.
+Some hamsters will just never get along with others, and should never be in contact with another hamster.

 Escape

 Hamsters will exploit any opportunity to escape from their cage.
+Housing a hamster in as large a habitat as possible and providing a variety of toys and other enrichment will stave off boredom and prevent it from wanting to escape.
 Most commonly, they escape when a cage door has not been closed properly.
 They have the ability to flatten their bodies, squeezing through very small holes and gaps.
 Hamsters may sometimes open latches or unscrew connections to open the cage themselves.
 Hamsters may also create escape holes by gnawing on the cage.
 If the hamster has access to both the inside of its cage and the outside world, it may collect some of its bedding and hoarded food to establish a new den.
 A bucket mousetrap is the most common way to catch a hamster.
 This trap places food, such as leafy greens, in a bucket that has a staircase leading up to it.
 The hungry hamster will climb the stairs, fall into the bucket, and be captured.

 Society and culture

-The National Hamster Council in the United Kingdom maintains recommendations for hamster cages for pet owners and breeders.
+The National Hamster Council in the United Kingdom maintains recommendations for hamster care for pet owners and breeders.
+Uk Pet Charities such as the Blue Cross, PDSA Vet charity and Woodgreen animal charity cite recommended cage sizes.
+Germany has a minimum welfare cage size.
+Additionally the Uk has the Animal Welfare Act 2006.
 United States regulations which apply to hamsters are in the Animal Welfare Act of 1966 and described further in the Institute for Laboratory Animal Research's Guide for the care and Use of Laboratory Animals including legal regulations for hamster cages in the United States.